mariokovacevic/VaporAuth/README.md

 # Instructions

-1. Open server using "vapor update -y" command in Xcode and click Run
+1. Update your project with vapor update
 2. Open client app in Xcode and click Run